The Complete Disney Villains List 2025: Names and Fun Facts Too

 Fun Fact

-Honest John (and Gideon) were originally supposed to be swindlers that sold Mickey some magic beans in a Mickey And The Beanstalk animation.
+Honest John and Gideon were originally supposed to be swindlers that sold Mickey some magic beans in a Mickey And The Beanstalk animation.

 The Hunter (a.k.a.
-Man)
+Man) From Bambi

 Fun Fact

-While making the movie Who Framed Roger Rabbit, Disney animators originally planned to reveal Judge Doom as the hunter who killed Bambi’s mother.
+While making the movie Who Framed Roger Rabbit, Disney animation originally planned to reveal Judge Doom as the hunter who killed Bambi’s mother.
 However, that plot twist never made it into the final version of the movie.

-Lady Tremaine
+Lady Tremaine from Cinderella

 Lady Tremaine, also known as the Wicked Stepmother, is the iconic villain in the 1950 animated film Cinderella.
 The cold-hearted stepmother of Cinderella, Lady Tremaine forces her stepdaughter into a life of servitude while she and her three daughters live off of Cinderella’s family fortune.